theaulait/final/src/abbr/README.md

 # Abbreviate

 Write a method that abbreviates a string by removing all (capital and lower case) vowels.
-For example, the string.
+For example, the string:

 > The quick brown fox jumped over the lazy dogs.

-would be abbreviated,
+would be abbreviated to:

 > Th qck brwn fx jmpd vr th lzy dgs.